meilisearch/documentation/references/accept_new_fields.md

 `accept-new-fields` determines what MeiliSearch should do with new fields found during documents addition.

 When `accept-new-fields` is set to **true** (*default*), every new field will be added to the [searchable-attributes](/references/searchable_attributes.md) and the [displayed-attributes](/references/displayed_attributes.md) list.<br>
-When `accept-new-fields` set to **false**, they will be stored but neither searchable or displayed on the returned documents.
+When `accept-new-fields` is set to **false**, they will be stored but neither searchable or displayed on the returned documents.

 ::: tip